pulibrary/dpul-collections/README.md

 ### Restart Indexing Pipeline

-If you only need to reindex (no transformation or hydration), in a shell do: `Figgy.IndexingConsumer.start_over!()`
+The following commands should be run in the shell:

+1. Rehydration (full pipeline re-run): `DpulCollections.IndexingPipeline.Figgy.HydrationConsumer.start_over!()`
+1. Retransformation (Transform & Index): `DpulCollections.IndexingPipeline.Figgy.TransformationConsumer.start_over!`
+1. Reindex (Index Only): `DpulCollections.IndexingPipeline.Figgy.IndexingConsumer.start_over!`

-Note: This will use the same cache_version, overwriting the current solr documents.
+Note: This will use the same cache_version, overwriting the current solr documents and cached records.

 ### Connecting to Staging Shell or IEX Console